-The original data directly obtained from the SemMedDB contained a large amount of triples, but not all of them are useful for finding candidates for AD/ADRD treatment/prevention.
+The original data directly obtained from the SemMedDB contained a large number of triples, but not all of them are useful for finding candidates for AD/ADRD treatment/prevention.
 We applied rules that are similar to \cite{Zhang} to exclude unrelated subject/object and predicate types.
 More specifically, we eliminated triples involving generic biomedical concepts such as Activities $\&$ Behaviors, Concepts $\&$ Ideas, Objects, Occupations, Organizations, and Phenomena.
-The rest of the triples were eliminated based on its degree centrality ($A_{in} , A_{out}$) and $G^{2}$ score that indicates the strength of association between a subject and a object.
+The rest of the triples were eliminated based on their degree of centrality ($A_{in} , A_{out}$) and $G^{2}$ score that indicates the strength of association between a subject and an object.
 Specifically, the degree centrality($A_{in} , A_{out}$) was calculated with the adjacency matrix M as:

 \begin{ceqn}

 \end{ceqn}